YWCA Toronto Elm Housing has 85 supportive apartments for women living with mental health issues or mental health issues and addictions.

 - tenants are responsible for their own phone, TV, internet and cable

-Funding provided by LIHN and the Government of Ontario.
+Funding provided by LHIN and the Government of Ontario.